controlecidadao/samantha_ia/README.md

 ---

-Allows you to select the directory where the models available for loading are saved.
+✅​ Allows you to select the directory where the models available for loading are saved.

 Default: Windows "Downloads" folder

-You can select any directory that contains GGUF models.
+You can select any directory that contains `GGUF` models.
 In this case, the models contained in the selected directory will be listed in the _Model selection_ dropdown list.

 When the pop-up window opens, make sure to click on the folder you want to select.